 This text will be of use to undergraduate students of economics.
 Students will leave the course with a global perspective of how environmental economics has played and can continue to play a role in promoting fair and efficient environmental management.

-The text is fully supported with end-of-chapter summaries, discussion questions, self-test exercises in the book, as well as multiple-choice questions and slides.
+The text is fully supported with end-of-chapter summaries, discussion questions, and self-test exercises in the book.
+Additional online resources include references, as well as PowerPoint slides for each chapter.

 Section I. Economic Analysis: Options and Applications